 I know first-hand that it takes years to build and perfect these systems.
 Having an online practice requires continuous operational changes and adjustments to meet demand and provide the best experience for our clients.
 If a firm is just rushing to meet demand and hasn’t done the hard work getting the foundations set up to run the practice efficiently, your claim will suffer.
 Ultimately you will be the one paying the price by choosing the wrong team to help you with your claim.

-The third and very common pitfall is just not doing enough research on the firm or lawyer.
+The third and very common problem with hiring a lawyer online is just not doing enough research on the firm or lawyer.

 I highly recommend that you verify the firm and/or the lawyer you are thinking about hiring is indeed a credible company/professional.
 Many people can build a professional-looking website in less than a day.
 You will want to confirm they are legitimate, qualified, and experienced.
 You can do this using several methods.